The complete guide to European Union email laws and email disclaimers

-The key objective of GDPR is to give individuals control over their personal data.
+The key aim of GDPR is to give individuals control over their personal data.
 It also ensures companies based both inside and outside the EEA correctly handle the data of individuals living in the EU.
 Failure to comply with GDPR can result in a fine of 4% of a company's annual turnover or €20 million.

 For example, an important part of GDPR is email consent.
 Companies should not email someone who has not actively consented to be contacted.
 It should also provide a clear way for someone to unsubscribe if they wish.
-Including an unsubscribe link in email communications allows recipients to opt-out of any communication from your company.
+Including an unsubscribe link in an email allows recipients to opt-out of any communication from your company.